shahrukh27/PXD009449/README.md

 msms_info.csv file contains the relevant information of the filtered (final) spectrum.
 It has following columns:

-Markup : - Scan: Scan number in the MS/MS run
+- Scan: Scan number in the MS/MS run
 - Fragmentation: fragmentation method used in the respective MS/MS run
 - PTM: respective PTM on a peptide
 - Mapped_Scan: Assigned scan number after filtering
 - Peptide: Precusrsor peptide of MS/MS spectra
 - PTM_Loc: Amino Acid number in the peptide seqeunce with the respective PTM

 Python codes will be uploaded in a few weeks.